-But then I just got to a point [where] I just felt like I just couldn’t [work].
-I was just really sad and I just didn’t know what to do.
+Then I just got to a point [where] I just felt like I just couldn’t [work].
+I was just really sad, and I just didn’t know what to do.
 I felt foggy and really not sure.

-I remember going to a support group hoping that others would talk about work-life balance.
-But so many of them were in their sixties, they were already retired.
+I remember going to a support group, hoping that others would talk about work-life balance.
+But so many of them were in their 60s.
+They were already retired.
 I got a lot of love and support, but I didn’t get that “how do you balance it all” thing.

 How was the financial aspect of treatment?

-They talk about being your own advocate healthwise.
-But if you get a bill, it doesn’t necessarily mean you owe everything on that bill.
-Sometimes you have to just follow up and make the calls and make the calls.
-Sometimes you don’t have energy either so you need help to get through it.
+They talk about being your own advocate health-wise.
+If you get a bill, it doesn’t necessarily mean you owe everything on that bill.
+Sometimes you have to just follow up and make the calls.
+Sometimes you don’t have energy either, so you need help to get through it.

-But sometimes hospitals offer different people to help you navigate through that because that was one of the things I remember thinking, “Oh my gosh, if this were my grandma right now, she would have probably paid $10,000 more than she ever needed to because this isn’t really a bill.”
+Sometimes hospitals offer different people to help you navigate through that.
+One of the things I remember thinking was, “Oh my gosh, if this were my grandma right now, she would have probably paid $10,000 more than she ever needed to because this isn’t really a bill.”

-So I had to be my own insurance advocate a lot of times.
-But I was actually very grateful for what I had to spend [out of pocket].
+I had to be my own insurance advocate a lot of times, but I was actually very grateful for what I had to spend [out of pocket].
 I was very lucky.
 Very blessed.